Close Menu

 Better rates and lower fees

 Credit union profits go back to members, who are also shareholders.
+Additionally, banks pay federal and state taxes on their profits, while credit unions enjoy tax-exempt status as not-for-profit organizations.
 This structure allows credit unions to offer higher savings account rates and lower loan rates.
 You’ll often find better yields on certificates of deposit (called share certificates at credit unions) and more competitive rates on mortgages and auto loans.

 Large credit unions like Navy Federal Credit Union offer product lineups that rival many banks.
 You’ll find checking accounts, savings accounts, money market accounts, share certificates, mortgages, auto loans, student loans and credit cards.